-- Applicants who have completed the college placement test within the past five years. - Applicants who hold an associate or bachelor's degree or higher. - Applicants who have earned a composite SAT score of 960 with a minimum of 480 critical reading and 480 math or a composite ACT score of 20. - Applicants who have completed college level English composition and math with a grade of "C" or higher.
-Portions of the placement test may be waived according to courses taken. - $\bullet\,$ Some non-degree and non-diploma seeking applicants. - Some applicants for Career Development status (non-degree seekers who take individual courses for personal or career enrichment). - Applicants for transient status (students at other colleges who have approval from home institutions to take a course at Piedmont Technical College for credit toward degrees at the home institution).
+- Applicants who have completed the college placement test within the past five years. - Applicants holding an associate or bachelor's degree or higher, whose previous course work can determine appropriate placement - Applicants who have earned a composite SAT score of 960 with a minimum of 480 critical reading and 480 math or a composite ACT score of 20.

+- Applicants who have completed college level English composition and math with a grade of "C" or higher.
+Portions of the placement test may be waived according to courses taken. - Some non-degree and non-diploma seeking applicants. - Some applicants for Career Development status (non-degree seekers who take individual courses for personal or career enrichment). - Applicants for transient status (students at other colleges who have approval from home institutions to take a course at Piedmont Technical College for credit toward degrees at the home institution).